Kblack0610/fuzzy-drunk-finder/README.md

 ## Usage

-After sourcing the script, you can use the `fdf` command:
+After installation, you can use the `fdf` command:

 ```bash
 # Basic usage - navigate from current directory